fbpx

 .

-GPScript (don’t let the name fool you) is actually a proprietary compiler whose language is modeled after Pascal (to some extent) recognizing that that language was designed to make it easier for beginners to learn some programming skills.
+GPScript (don’t let the name fool you) is actually a proprietary compiler whose language is modeled after Pascal (to some extent).
+We recognized that that language was designed to make it easier for beginners to learn some programming skills.

 GPScript comes with a lot of functionality to support Gig Performer but for now we will concentrate on its OSC features.